JoshuaDuquette2/Layers-Practice/README.md

 # Layers-Practice
-Implementing common layers from scratch using standard vectorized solutions.
+Implementing common layers and optimizers from scratch using standard vectorized solutions.